Wyoming Highway 132: History

 The bridge spanning the Wind River was deemed structurally unsafe after a vehicle accident in June 2006.
 A temporary detour bridge was put in place by September 2006, and a new permanent bridge opened to traffic in November 2007.

-The Wyoming Highway 132 (WYO 132) improvement project involved roadwork between US 287 and Ethete.
+The WYO 132 improvement project involved roadwork between US 287 and Ethete.
 The first phase of asphalt paving was completed in November 2019, with final paving, chip sealing, and seeding scheduled for the following spring.
 The project included grading, drainage improvements, milling of asphalt pavement, placement of gravel layers, and installation of approach pipes and cattle guards.
 A pedestrian pathway between Ethete and Wyoming Indian High School was also scheduled for paving.
 The work was carried out by High Country Construction, Inc., based in Lander.